- Beginning January 1, 2022, Washington state has instituted a 7% capital gains tax on Washington long-term capital gains in excess of $250,000.

 Who is a beneficial owner?

 Beneficial owners of capital assets may be subject to the tax.
-For example, an individual is considered to be a beneficial owner of long-term capital assets held by a pass-through or disregarded entity for federal tax purposes.
+For example, an individual is considered a beneficial owner of long-term capital assets held by a pass-through or disregarded entity for federal tax purposes.
 This includes a partnership, limited liability company, S corporation, or grantor trust, to the extent of the individual’s ownership interest in the entity as reported for federal income tax purposes.
-It is important to note that a non-grantor trust may be deemed to be a grantor trust under certain circumstances.
+It is important to note a non-grantor trust may be deemed to be a grantor trust under certain circumstances.
 Therefore, long-term capital gains generated by these pass-through entities may be taxable to the beneficial owners.
+It is important for owners to obtain pertinent information from their pass-through entities to properly capture the applicable long-term capital gains subject to the tax and claim exemptions.

 Exemptions and deductions

-There are a number of specific exemptions from the capital gains tax including, but not limited to, real estate, assets held under various retirement accounts, and property depreciable for federal purposes as property used in a trade or business under IRC Section 167(a)(1).
+There are several specific “exemptions” from the capital gains tax including, but not limited to, gains recognized from the sale of: real estate; assets held under various retirement accounts; privately held entities directly owning real estate; and property depreciable for federal purposes as property used in a trade or business under IRC Section 167(a)(1) (and subject to IRC Section 179 expensing).

 A standard deduction of $250,000 per individual is allowed.
 For spouses or domestic partners, the combined standard deduction is limited to $250,000 regardless of whether filing joint or separate returns.